debjitpal5040/Qwickeys/README.md

 # Qwickeys
-A virtual keyboard model created by HTML and CSS.
+A virtual Macintosh keyboard model created by HTML and CSS.